A breeding ground for billion-pound companies

 The capital of Silicon Fen and a hub for high-quality scientific research and business innovation.

-Cambridge Consultants have secured a £6.2 million deal to enable their appointment of an additional 100 staff at their Science Park headquarters, in order to meet demand for their services and their continued expansion.
-This world-class innovative product development and technology consultancy company, founded 50 years ago the company has achieved 38th on The Sunday Times Best 100 Companies to Work For.
+Cambridge Consultants have secured a £6.2 million deal to enable their appointment of an additional 100 staff at their Science Park headquarters, to meet the demand for their services and their continued expansion.
+This world-class innovative product development and technology consultancy company, founded 50 years ago, the company has achieved 38th on The Sunday Times Best 100 Companies to Work For.